MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-teams-at-scale.md

 ## How to deploy teams at scale

 > [!NOTE]
 > Before you deploy your teams, make sure that all teams owners have a Teams license.
-Team members don't need a Teams license for team creation.
+Team members don't need to have a Teams license for team creation.
 You can assign Teams licenses to them after you create your teams.

 Follow these steps to deploy a large number of teams at a time.